 A rib contusion is a bruise to one or more rib bones.
-It may cause pain, tenderness, swelling, and a purplish tint to the skin.
+It may cause pain, tenderness, swelling, and a purplish color to the skin.
 There may be a sharp pain with each breath.
 A rib contusion takes anywhere from a few days to a few weeks to heal.
 A minor rib fracture or break may cause the same symptoms as a rib contusion.
 The small crack may not be seen on a regular chest X-ray.
-Treatment for both problems is the same.
+Treatment for both problems is basically the same.

 You may use over-the-counter pain medicine to control pain, unless another pain medicine was prescribed.
-If you have chronic liver or kidney disease or ever had a stomach ulcer or GI bleeding, talk with your healthcare provider before using these medicines.
+If you have chronic liver or kidney disease or ever had a stomach ulcer or GI (gastrointestinal) bleeding, talk with your healthcare provider before using these medicines.

 The first 3 to 4 weeks of healing will be the most painful.
 If your pain is not under control with the treatment given, call your healthcare provider.
 Sometimes a stronger pain medicine may be needed.
 A nerve block can be done in case of severe pain.
 It will numb the nerve between the ribs.